QuantStats/WebScraping/README.md

 The default scrape runs from the first to the last page of all available listings.

-Alternatively, one can also comment out certain part of the code to scrape up to a certain maximum number of pages only.
+Alternatively, one can also comment out parts of the code to scrape up to a maximum number of pages only.
 Instructions to do so are given in the script.

 Using Task Scheduler in Windows or Cron in Unix/Linux, one can schedule the scrape to run daily to gather a large amount of data over many days.